noarche/Noisy/README.md

  Transform your online presence with our advanced traffic obfuscation script!
 Seamlessly mimic diverse and legitimate browsing patterns using randomization and user-agent spoofing.
 Protect your privacy and obscure your actual web traffic effortlessly and effectively.

+# Example command to run a fast version of a config

+`python noisy.py --min_time 0 Max_time 1 --config configEDU.json`

+This loads the configEDU.json file and sets max time between links to 1 second.

 # 🛜 Loading Other Configs

 By default the script uses config.json.